Guest Blog Author: Jess Rabourn*, Managing Director, ALS – Emergency Treatment Fund

 Between 2002 and 2012, a new class of lifesaving TK-1 inhibitors was made available to tens of thousands of cancer patients through several Expanded Access programs.

 FDA understands the need for treatment options and has a track record of liberally authorizing Expanded Access through group-level “Intermediate Size INDs” and larger group “Treatment INDs”.
 A third kind of Expanded Access IND exists for exceptional single-patient cases, but this channel is inappropriate for most diseases, provides no useful data, and is almost never agreed to by the drug companies.
-True Expanded Access programs enroll on a group level just like regular clinical trials and require no patient-level FDA filings.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.